timescale/docs/promscale/about-promscale.md

 data and handles changes in those data structures if required for upgrading to newer versions of Promscale.

-Promscale connector is a translator to natively support integrations with OSS standards such as Prometheus, OpenTelemetry and offers features that are native to Observability ecosystem.
+Promscale connector is a translator that natively support integrations with OSS standards such as Prometheus, OpenTelemetry and offers features that are native to Observability ecosystem.
 Promscale connector creates schema to store metrics and traces.
 It offers Prometheus endpoint for metrics reads and writes,